-In the Configuration mode, you can create or delete disk arrays, create or delete logical drives, and define your hot-spare drives.
+In the Configuration mode, you can create or delete disk arrays, create or delete logical drives, and define the hot-spare drives.
 When this mode is active, only a limited set of functions is available from the Menu and Tool Bars.
-See "Configuration Mode" on page 73 for more information.
+See "Configuration mode" on page 73 for more information.

-In the Information mode, you can view the existing device and configuration information for your ServeRAID subsystem.
-When this mode is active, you can use the functions available from the Menu and Tool Bars to customize settings for your ServeRAID controllers.
-See "Information Mode" on page 78 for more information.
+In the Information mode, you can view the existing device and configuration information for the ServeRAID subsystem.
+When this mode is active, you can use the functions available from the Menu and Tool Bars to customize settings for the ServeRAID controllers.
+See "Information mode" on page 78 for more information.